Board of Trustees

 Mackenzie Bowcutt, Community Outreach AmeriCorps VISTA

-Mackenzie Bowcutt is CRIC’s current full-time AmeriCorps VISTA.
-After serving a mission in the Philippines, she decided to earn a degree in International Studies from Utah State University.
-During her undergraduate degree, Mackenzie interned with the U.S. State Department at the US Embassy in Manila, Philippines.
-This is where she became passionate about immigration issues.
+Kenzie Bowcutt is CRIC’s current full-time AmeriCorps VISTA.
+After spending 8 months in the Philippines, she came home to earn a Bachelor’s degree in International Studies from Utah State University.
+During her undergraduate degree, Kenzie interned with the U.S. State Department at the US Embassy in Manila, Philippines.
+Working in the Consular Section of the embassy, Kenzie found a passion for immigration.
+She loves speaking Tagalog with clients from the Philippines and is currently learning Spanish.
 Away from work, Kenzie enjoys being outside, playing/watching sports, sewing, or just spending time with family and friends.

 Chad Pemberton, Immigration Attorney